codaveto/gherkin_unit_test/README.md

       ```

 - `UnitMocks mocks`
-  - Alos a box that exists and persists throughout your entire `UnitTest`, `UnitFeature` and/or `UnitScenario`.
-You may have optionally used this box to store mocks that your `systemUnderTest` needs so you may later retrieve them to stub methods to your liking.
+  - A box that exists and persists throughout your entire `UnitTest`, `UnitFeature` and/or `UnitScenario`.
+You may have optionally use this box to store mocks that you need so you may later retrieve them to stub methods to your liking.
 - `UnitExample? example`
   - Optional ‘Scenario Outline’ examples that may have been specified inside a `UnitScenario` like this:

-      ```
+      ```dart
       UnitScenario(
         description: 'Saving a good dummy should succeed',
         examples: [